AddonAve/RollControl/README.md

-**RollControl** is a Windower addon that automates rolls when on Corsair and displays your Phantom Roll effects while on any job.
+**RollControl** is a Windower addon that automates rolls when on Corsair and displays accurate Phantom Roll effects while on any job.

 ## Features